 In the Willamette Valley, fall brings with it the magic of changing leaves, crisp air, and for us wine lovers, the excitement of harvest season.
-Typically between September and October in the PNW, harvest represents not only delicious wine, but also a historically powerful metaphor for change and innovation, mixed in thoughtfully with a deep and profound respect for tradition.
+Typically between September and October in Oregon, harvest represents not only delicious wine, but also a historically powerful metaphor for change and innovation, mixed in thoughtfully with a deep and profound respect for tradition.
 As Don Kladstrup put it, “Each harvest renews promises made in the spring.”
 Celebrate and care for the land, and it shall provide for you.

 For me, this year’s harvest season has been extra exciting as I was given the opportunity to experience a few steps in the harvesting process, courtesy of Dobbes Family Winery, and to write about it.
 If you ever have an opportunity to participate in the harvest, make sure you jump on that chance.
 To see the care that goes into these grapes, not only as they grow and ripen, but also after they’re picked, is something I will never forget.

-Dobbes Family Estate flourishes in fall, hosting several events for the fall season
+Dobbes Family Estate flourishes in fall, hosting several events for the fall season.

-Autumn is the most important part of the year for winemakers, as the grapes are at their prime and the winemaking begins
+Autumn is the most important part of the year for winemakers, as the grapes are at their prime and the winemaking begins.

 The day began at 9am, where a few co-workers and I were tasked with “Punching the Wine.”
 This involves taking what looked to me to be an 8-foot plunger, and press down on grapes that have been resting as they ferment.
 Before you ask, no, this isn’t the stomping from that I Love Lucy episode where she steps on the grapes.
-This is later part of the process.
+This is later on during the process.
 At this point, the grapes have already been pressed.
 The job of the Wine Puncher (not the actual title, but it makes me feel pretty cool) is to punch down the top layers of grapes to mix up each batch so that the carbon dioxide that has lifted to the top can reach the full batch of soon-to be wine.
 This is important for two reasons.
 First, carbon dioxide helps keep wine from spoiling (as we all know from that time we opened a bottle, forgot about it and tried to drink it two weeks later… that’s the oxygen!).
 Secondly, the carbon dioxide is a natural bug repellent, so keeping it evenly distributed throughout each batch allows us to sip from the vine bug-free.
 (We talk about living off the land, but these are the details that tend to skip our minds.
 Of course there would be bugs near fermenting fruit, so it makes sense that the genius wine makers of the past had to find safe ways to bypass the bugs.)
 The wine punching took approximately two hours, but that was with a lot of help (mostly from Dobbes’ Coco, thanks Coco!), and it was only one round, while many of the batches require multiple punches a day.

 Lucy (the blog-writer) and Melanie (The Dundee’s Front Desk lead) punching the wine, a physically demanding and crucial step in the winemaking process.